publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch34/schI/m__us_usc_t50_s1601.md

 >     “(1) any action taken or proceeding pending not finally concluded or determined at the time of repeal;

->     “(2) any action or proceeding based on any act committee prior to repeal; or
+>     “(2) any action or proceeding based on any act committed prior to repeal; or

 >     “(3) any rights or duties that matured or penalties that were incurred prior to repeal.”